What is the Pupil Premium?

 Please click below to find out how we have been spending our Pupil Premium money, and what the impact has been.

-From September 2013, the government is providing additional funding of £150 million (per annum) for Physical Education (PE) and sport.
+Since September 2013 the government has provided additional funding to schools for Physical Education (PE) and sport.